 - Praxis Core Academic Skills Test Score Report or GRE Score Report.

 Frequently asked questions

-What is the deadline for admission into the program?
+What is the admission deadline for the Teacher Intern program?

 July 31 of each year.